import logging

 ----------

-Whether or not to restart the worker after pip installing
+Whether or not to restart the worker after installing the packages;

 Examples